Sam-bot-dev/THE_BILLION_DOLLAR_CODE/README.md

 ## ✅ How to Use This Repo

 - 💼 **For Students / Researchers:** Use the slides and docs to prepare a case study or presentation.
-- 📚 **For Legal / IP Enthusiasts:** Read the court judgment and patent to understand how prior art was used in litigation.
 - 🛠 **For Developers / Designers:** Use the timeline scripts to make visual tools that help explain the case flow.

 ---